 What Happened To The Funk?

-Action Figure Party.
+In any case, as I was listening to my new radio station, I came across a new band, or project, or whatever, called Action Figure Party.
 And man, it was like a party erupted in my ears and slid down into my loins and made my pelvis move in a non-seductive but nonetheless rhythmic manner.
 It is funky.
 And James Brown smiled and said it was good.

 And I got thinking, whatever happened to the funk?
 Sure, it had its birth in the 60's, arguably its peak in the 70's, a downturn in the 80's (Prince not withstanding), and a resurgence in the 90's (i.e. Greyboy Allstars, Medeski, Martin & Wood, and the whole Jam Band amorphousness of this era).
 So you could say with some degree of accuraccy, " that's what happened to funk."